symentis/grails-audit-logging-plugin/README.md

 ##**audit-quickstart (version >=1.1.0)**##
 Currently, we are impementing audit-quickstart to generate a domain artifact in the developers Grails project.
 Therefore, you need to perform "grails audit-quickstart \<package.DomainClass\>" after installing this plugin's version 1.1.0 and later.
+See issue [#13](https://github.com/robertoschwald/grails-audit-logging-plugin/issues/13)

 With this, you get a AuditLog domain class in your project which is fully under your control.
-See issue [#13](https://github.com/robertoschwald/grails-audit-logging-plugin/issues/13)
+The domain name is registered in your Config.groovy with key "auditLog.auditDomainClassName".

 This feature will be the default in the upcoming Grails 3.x plugin version as well.